-Following that, narrow down your search by measuring the doorways and hallways in your living space.
-Especially in small apartments and in houses on long, skinny lots, it can be tough to fit big items through the home–and, at times, impossible.
+From there, narrow down your search by measuring the doorways and hallways in your living space.
+Especially in small apartments, townhouses, or new infill housing, it can be tough to get major appliances into your home and through all your doorways.
 Avoid complications with delivery and setup by making sure that any appliances or furniture you buy will arrive in boxes small enough to enter the room they need to be in, or have small enough proportions that you’ll be able to make all your tight corners.

 (Am I the only one thinking about that classic scene from “Friends” right now?
 Come on, folks: pivot!!!)

-If this is the first time you’re replacing your appliances, you’re in luck: the Best Buy PlugIn blog has a couple more articles that’ll help you out.
-Here’s one on getting ready for your new appliances, which talks about delivery, water and gas connections, recycling your old appliances, and more, as well as one that’s all about measuring your kitchen for a new dishwasher.
+If this is the first time you’re replacing your appliances, you’re in luck: the Best Buy blog has a few additional articles ready to help you out.
+Here’s one on getting ready for your new appliances, which talks about delivery, water and gas connections; one about recycling your old appliances; and one that’s all about measuring your kitchen for a new dishwasher.
 You know the gist of that one already: measure twice!

-Remember to factor in connections when measuring (especially for items such as dishwashers and washing machines), and make sure you’re taking any doors or handles into consideration.
-Switching appliance styles will sometimes mean that what’s coming in will take up more space in some ways than what’s going out, even if the measurements are the exact same—a full-width fridge is going to need more space in front of it to open fully than one with side by side doors, for instance.
+Remember to factor in connections when measuring (especially for items such as dishwashers and washing machines), and make sure you’re taking the appliance’s doors or handles into consideration.
+Switching appliance styles will sometimes mean that what’s coming in will take up more space in some ways than what’s going out, even if the measurements are the same.
+For instance, a fridge with a single door may need more space in front of it to open fully than one with French doors will.

 Step 2: Explore your options

 Best Buy is moving toward more brand-centric shopping (both in-store and online), so there are a few important brand store pages to check out, too.
 Matching appliances aren’t a must-have in any home, but I personally prefer it when my appliances do match.
-You end up with a more visually cohesive room, and even the systems will work similarly, so it’s a smoother transition when you move from one appliance to the next.
+You end up with a more visually cohesive room, and each interface will work similarly, so it’s a smoother transition when you move from one appliance to the next.
 When bought as a set, appliances typically share the same “quirks” in their programming and design.

-In my family’s recent kitchen reno, my mom went with mostly Samsung appliances in a stainless steel finish.
-She had to redo the floor plan a couple of times to make sure the fridge, oven, and dishwasher were all in different places so their doors wouldn’t open onto each other, but we’re all beyond thrilled with the results.
+In my family’s last kitchen reno, my mom went with mostly Samsung appliances in a stainless steel finish.
+She had to redo the floor plan a couple of times to make sure the fridge, oven, and dishwasher could all be opened at once without bumping anything, but we’re all thrilled with the results.

 Step 3: Read reviews

 The new dishwasher in my parents’ kitchen, for instance, sings a little song when it’s done–something that I never would have even known to look for.
-I really like it, because it pops the door open as soon as a load is finished and the song lets you know that the cycle is complete, but someone who prefers a silent living environment might not.
-My sister and I will hum the tune while we’re doing chores (whether or not we’re at home!), and I’m pretty sure the ever-presence of the little tune is driving my mom a little nuts.
+It pops the door open as soon as a load is finished and the song lets you know that the cycle is complete, but someone who prefers a silent living environment might not.
+My sister and I will hum the tune while we’re doing chores (whether or not we’re at home!), and I’m pretty sure the ever-presence of the little tune is slowly driving everyone in our lives a little nuts.
 We love it, but make sure to read the reviews if small details like that would get on your nerves!

 Finally, if you’re still struggling with choosing the right appliances (or if you’re pretty sure, but need to be certain before you buy), consider going in-store to get a feel for each item or talk to a sales specialist.
 The brand centres set up throughout Best Buy Experience Stores can really help inspire your final design for each room, and seeing the major appliances on display will help you see if the way each one is customized is a good fit for you.